lmeller-git/mpmc-resize/README.md

 - **Linearizability**: if the wrapped collection is linearizable, all operations on [`Resizable`](https://docs.rs/mpmc-resize/latest/mpmc_resize/resize/struct.Resizable.html) are also linearizable with respect to its relaxed FIFO specification.
 - **Empty-Linearizability**: if the wrapped collection is linearizale, all operations on [`Resizable`](https://docs.rs/mpmc-resize/latest/mpmc_resize/resize/struct.Resizable.html) are empty-linearizable with respect to the wrapped collections specification.

+Under FIFO ordering the relaxation is bounded as folows:

-Specifically, for any item `x`, its rank displacement is bounded by:
+For any item `x`, its rank displacement is bounded by:

  **rank_error**<sub>x</sub> ≤ *K*